-Since those early journeys over fifteen years ago, there have been hundreds and probably thousands of journeys.
+Since those early journeys over twenty-five years ago, there have been hundreds and probably thousands of journeys.
 My journeys have been sung aloud and danced.
-They have been spaced weeks apart or followed one after the other for weeks at a time.
+They have been spaced weeks apart or followed one after the other, hours apart, for weeks at a time.
 They have brought healing and transformation to others, and always to me.

 There are many ways to journey into the spirit world, and there is only one way to journey into the spirit world.
 A journey is not visualization, even a guided visualization.
 It is not prayer or channeling.
 It is not imaginary.
 It can feel as solid and as heavy as a petrified bone in your hand, and it can seem like sitting in your car at a drive-in watching something on a distant screen.

-Journeys have left me feeling ecstatic in ways i never thought possible and they have left me so exausted I feared I might never journey again.
+Journeys have left me feeling ecstatic in ways I never thought possible and they have left me so exhausted I feared I might never journey again.
 I’ve traveled to places that have revitalized me and restored my health and the health of others.
 I’ve traveled places and visited beings that ran the risk of hastening my own death.

 The most important part of preparing to journey has always been to reflect upon what is in my heart.
 Its not always easy for modern people to understand that we journey not with our heads but with our hearts.
 We are guided by our intentions, they must be true and deeply felt.
 I believe the spirits wait to lead us to shamanism sometimes, they want our hearts to be open and ready.

-When its over you’ve probably been changed forever.
+When its over may have been changed forever.
 Its best to wait a few minutes to really feel all the sensations of being back here.
 Slowly the stories find their way into the circle.
 People share with astonishment who they met and where they were taken.
 Some beings are ancient, some current, others have yet to exist on earth.

 Though I had been to the spirit world before, in spontaneous visions and dreams, learning to journey was a way to reclaim an innately empowering practice.
 We do not need guru’s or priests or even shaman to connect us to the sacredness of life, to connect us to every human being as an ancestor.
 We just need to remember how to journey.